mih/Psignifit-3.x/doc-src/TUTORIAL.rst

 This plot consists of three panels.
 The first simply shows the three chains in three different colors.
 These chains should look like a "hairy caterpillar" and they should not differ statistically from each others.This seems to be the case.
-In addition, the plot shows The R^ estimate we had already seen above.
+In addition, the plot shows The :math:`\hat{R}` estimate we had already seen above.

 The second plot in the middle shows a convergence criterion proposed by [Geweke_1992]_: Every chain